Laser

 Stade L.P.
 Gaucher

-What was the Arena Like?
+What's the Arena Like?

-Inside the Stade L.P.
+Inside Stade L.P.
 Gaucher

 L.P.
 Gaucher Stadium

-What's it Used For Today?
+What's the Arena Used for Today?

 Feedback

-If anything is incorrect or you have something to add, please e-mail me at email and I'll update the guide.
+If anything is incorrect or you have something to add, please e-mail me at Email and I'll update the guide.

 All rights reserved.